Broadway Chanteuse Barbara Cook: 'My First Memories Are Of Singing'

 GROSS: ...The help of Vernon Duke, you were launched into this new world, then the world that became your home, the world of performing.
 What was it like for you to make the transition into that world?

 COOK: Well, it was scary because I saw a lot of these people performing before I joined them.
-And I thought they were all gods - you know, theater gods.
-And when I saw them - you know, I didn't really enjoy the show because I was sitting there being so nervous thinking about oh my god, am I really going to be able to get up there on stage with those people?
-And so it made me so nervous.
+And I thought they were all gods, you know, theater gods.
+And when I saw them, you know, I didn't really enjoy the show because I was sitting there being so nervous thinking about, oh, my God, am I really going to be able to get up there on stage with those people?
+And it made me so nervous.
 I didn't completely - it was - the - "Oklahoma!" was the first thing I saw.
 And it made me nervous because I was so afraid - God, am I ever really going to be able to do that, you know?

 GROSS: ...One of - you know, the piece you became famous for in this was "Glitter And Be Gay," which is a very showy, operatic song.
 What function does the song serve in the musical, just in terms of being that kind of ornate - with all these, like, high notes and, you know, kind of trilling?

-You know, people think - sound like they're losing their minds when they do this and they (singing notes badly).
+You know, people think - sound like they're losing their minds when they do this and they (vocalizing).
 It's nuts.
 I don't know why they do that.
 And they, you know - I was lucky because I was right there when the song was being introduced, and I have - what's the word?

-GROSS: Right.
-Then there's a part like - excuse me for - I was going to demonstrate, but that's ludicrous.
-Can you just talk about the - like demonstrate what the sound is in a lower note of the pushing has?
+GROSS: Can you just demonstrate what the sound is in a lower note of the pushing has?

 COOK: Well, for instance, it's written ba-ba-ba-ba-ba-ba-ba-ba-ba-ba-ba-ba-ba-ba (ph), right?
 Those are the notes.
 And many people do it like a run, you know?
 Da, da, dee - connecting all the things.
 But that's not what he wanted.

 He wanted each one to be a separate ha, so it really sounds like laughter.
 He wanted it to be ha-ha-ha-ha-ha-ha-ha-ha-ha-ha-ha.
 It's hard to do.
 And most people don't do that.
-They do (singing notes), you know?
+They do (vocalizing) you know?
 They do make - they make it like a run or something.

 GROSS: So how did you protect your voice?
 Because even your vocal coach told you that the ha is - why is the ha bad?
-It forces the vocal chords together?
+It forces the vocal cords together?

 Also, he always felt from the beginning that I could do this - well, I don't know about easily - but he thought I wouldn't have any trouble with it.

 GROSS: OK.
 I think we should hear a little bit of this.
-This is the incredible performance by my guest Barbara Cook from the musical "Candide," and this was recorded in 1956.
+This is (laughter) the incredible performance by my guest Barbara Cook from the musical "Candide."
+And this was recorded in 1956.
 So here's Barbara Cook.

 (SOUNDBITE OF MUSICAL, "CANDIDE")

-COOK: (Singing) Born to higher things.
+COOK: (As Cunegonde, singing) Born to higher things.
 Here I drop my wings, singing of a sorrow nothing can assuage.
 And yet of course I rather like to revel, ha-ha.
 I have no strong objection to champagne, ha-ha.
 My wardrobe is expensive as the devil, ha-ha.
 Perhaps it is ignoble to complain.
 Enough, enough of being basely tearful.
-I'll show my noble stuff by being bright and cheerful ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha, ha-ha, ha-ha, ha-ha-ha-ha-ha-ha, ha-ha, ha-ha, ha-ha-ha.
+I'll show my noble stuff by being bright and cheerful, ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha-ha, ha-ha-ha-ha-ha, ha-ha, ha-ha, ha-ha-ha-ha-ha-ha, ha-ha, ha-ha, ha-ha-ha.

 COOK: Thank you.

 GROSS: This is FRESH AIR.
 And if you're just joining us, my guest is Barbara Cook.
 She's known for her starring roles in the original Broadway productions of "The Music Man," "Candide" and "She Loves Me."
-She went on to do the concert version of Stephen Sondheim's "Follies" and to become one of the greatest cabaret singer.
-She has a new memoir called...
+She went on to do the concert version of Stephen Sondheim's "Follies" and to become one of the greatest cabaret singers.
+She has a new memoir.

 It is a really, really great song.
 Stephen Sondheim said he thinks it's one of the best theatre songs ever written.
 And I think it is, too.
 It's a lot of fun.
 And it's - you know, it's hard to do.
 Some people sing it now, but it ain't easy.